 I’ve got to say, despite a couple of rough weeks personally and as a local, I’m just glad July is over!
 Let’s get busy with all the good happenings in the city and around the Bay.
 The days are long, the nights are breezy and the food is filling.
 Let’s get into the groove of things, yalla!!

 HAPPENING AROUND TOWN

-Disclaimer: This rant was not sponsored or paid for by the events or restaurants listed.
-If you’d like me to check out and rant about a happening around town or an eatery in town for my SF Sundays rant series, please email email@example.com.
+Disclaimer: This rant was not sponsored or paid for by the events or restaurants listed unless otherwise noted.
+If you’d like me to check out and rant about a happening around town or a yummy eatery for my SF Sundays rant series, please email email@example.com.